roadrunner-server/roadrunner-docs/docs/en/kv/overview.md

 ```

 > **Warning**
-> Do not store security keys in a control versioning systems (like GIT)!
+> Do not store security keys in a control versioning system (like GIT)!

 After generating the keypair, you can use it to encrypt and decrypt the data.